-For information about timetables, fares, booking, or the vehicle pass system, contact Rathlin Island Ferry Limited.
+For information about timetables, fares, booking, or the vehicle pass system, contact Rathlin Ferry.

 To travel the distance between Strangford and Portaferry by road is around 46 miles and takes about an hour-and-a-half by car.
 By contrast, the ferry route is about 0.6 nautical miles with a typical crossing time of about eight minutes.

 The ferry runs for about 16 hours each day, 364 days per year.